ShobiStassen/PARC/README.md

 # PARC
 PARC, “phenotyping by accelerated refined community-partitioning” - is a fast, automated, combinatorial  graph-based clustering approach that integrates hierarchical graph construction (HNSW) and data-driven graph-pruning with the new Leiden community-detection algorithm.
-[PARC:ultrafast and accurate clustering of phenotypic data of millions of single cells](https://academic.oup.com/bioinformatics/article/36/9/2778/5714737)
+[PARC:ultrafast and accurate clustering of phenotypic data of millions of single cells](https://academic.oup.com/bioinformatics/article/36/9/2778/5714737).

+PARC forms the clustering basis for our new Trajectory Inference (TI) method [VIA](https://github.com/ShobiStassen/VIA).
+VIA is a single-cell Trajectory Inference method that offers topology construction and visualization, pseudotimes, automated prediction of terminal cell fates and temporal gene dynamics along detected lineages.
+VIA can also be used to topologically visualize the graph-based connectivity of clusters found by PARC in a non-TI context.

 ## Getting Started
 ### install using pip